Parsa-Parvizi/Java-Toturial/README.md

 Some of the Java Developer key skills include:

-Proficiency in Java, with a good understanding of its ecosystems Sound knowledge of Object-Oriented Programming (OOP) Patterns and Concepts Familiarity with different design and architectural patterns Skill for writing reusable Java libraries
+Proficiency in Java, with a good understanding of its ecosystems<br/>
+Sound knowledge of Object-Oriented Programming (OOP) Patterns and Concepts<br/>
+Familiarity with different design and architectural patterns<br/>
+Skill for writing reusable Java libraries <br/>
-Knowhow of Java concurrency patterns
+Knowhow of Java concurrency patterns<br/>
-Basic Understanding of the concepts of MVC (Model-View-Controller) Pattern, JDBC (Java Database Connectivity), and RESTful web services
+Basic Understanding of the concepts of MVC (Model-View-Controller) Pattern, JDBC (Java Database Connectivity), and RESTful web services<br/>
-Experience in working with popular web application frameworks like Play and Spark Relevant Knowledge of Java GUI frameworks like Swing, SWT, AWT according to project requirements Ability to write clean, readable Java code
+Experience in working with popular web application frameworks like Play and Spark<br/>
+Relevant Knowledge of Java GUI frameworks like Swing, SWT, AWT according to project requirements<br/>
-Basic knowhow of class loading mechanism in Java Experience in handling external and embedded databases Understanding basic design principles behind a scalable application Skilled at creating database schemas that characterize and support business processes Basic knowledge of JVM (Java Virtual Machine), its drawbacks, weaknesses, and workarounds Implementing automated testing platforms and unit tests In-depth knowledge of code versioning tools, for instance, Git Understanding of building tools like Ant, Maven, Gradle, etc Expertise in continuous integration
+Ability to write clean, readable Java code<br/>
+Basic knowhow of class loading mechanism in Java<br/>
+Experience in handling external and embedded databases<br/>
+Understanding basic design principles behind a scalable application<br/>
+Skilled at creating database schemas that characterize and support business processes<br/>
+Basic knowledge of JVM (Java Virtual Machine), its drawbacks, weaknesses, and workarounds<br/>
+Implementing automated testing platforms and unit tests <br/>
+In-depth knowledge of code versioning tools, for instance, Git<br/>
+Understanding of building tools like Ant, Maven, Gradle, etc<br/>
+Expertise in continuous integration<br/>
 Other required skills of java developer include the basic knowledge of:

-JavaServer pages (JSP) and servlets
+JavaServer pages (JSP) and servlets<br/>
-Web frameworks like Struts and Spring
+Web frameworks like Struts and Spring<br/>
-Service-oriented architecture
+Service-oriented architecture <br/>
-Web Technologies like HTML, JavaScript, CSS, JQuery Markup Languages such as XML, JSON
+Web Technologies like HTML, JavaScript, CSS, JQuery<br/>
+Markup Languages such as XML, JSON<br/>
-Abstract classes and interfaces
+Abstract classes and interfaces<br/>
-Constructors, lists, maps, sets
+Constructors, lists, maps, sets<br/>
-File IO and serialization
+File IO and serialization<br/>
-Exceptions
-Generics
+Exceptions<br/>
+Generics<br/>
-Java Keywords like static, volatile, synchronized, transient, etc Multithreading and Synchronization
+Java Keywords like static, volatile, synchronized, transient, etc<br/>
+Multithreading and Synchronization<br/>

+Common Challenges in Object-Oriented Design (OOD)<br/>
+Designing for potential future needs that may never arise, which adds needless complexity.<br/>
+Impact: Leads to code that is harder to understand, maintain, and extend.<br/>
+Mitigation: Focus on current requirements and implement extensibility only when there’s a clear need.<br/>
+Not foreseeing future demands and modifications, which leads to an inflexible system.<br/>
+Impact: Makes the system difficult to extend or modify.<br/>
+Mitigation: Apply principles like SOLID and design patterns that facilitate flexibility and scalability.<br/>
+Ensuring that encapsulation does not excessively degrade performance.<br/>
+Impact: Encapsulation can lead to additional layers of abstraction that may impact performance.<br/>
+Mitigation: Use encapsulation judiciously and optimize critical performance paths as needed.<br/>
+Determining the right level of abstraction to balance simplicity and functionality.<br/>
+Impact: Too much abstraction can obscure functionality; too little can lead to code duplication.<br/>
+Mitigation: Aim for clear and concise abstractions that accurately represent the problem domain.<br/>
+Common Anti-Patterns in Object-Oriented Design (OOD)<br/>
+God Object/Anti-Pattern: A single class takes on too many responsibilities, violating the Single Responsibility Principle.<br/>
+Spaghetti Code: Code with a complex and tangled control structure, making it difficult to follow and maintain.<br/>
+Lava Flow: Dead code, outdated design elements, and obsolete components that remain in the codebase.<br/>
+Object Orgy:Excessive sharing of data and methods between classes, leading to tight coupling and lack of encapsulation.<br/>